 Han Dynasty China

-Kao Tsu did allow some areas to have their own rulers, if the rulers were really loyal to him.
-This earlier part of the Han Dynasty is called the Western Han, because Kao Tsu's capital was in Western China, at Chang'an.
+Kao Tsu did let some areas have their own rulers, if the rulers were really loyal to him.
+We call this earlier part of the Han Dynasty the Western Han, because Kao Tsu's capital was in Western China, at Chang'an.

 Kao Tsu's wife was the Empress Lu.
 When Kao Tsu died, Lu tried to take over power for herself, and she succeeded in controlling Chinese politics for some time, even though it was very difficult for women to get political power at this time.